 On the heels of the Securities and Exchange Commission’s decision that all public companies will be subject to the standards of Section 404 of Sarbanes-Oxley, Congressional lawmakers responded with a legislative bill to make compliance with the internal controls reporting provision voluntary for some companies.

 U.S. Rep. Tom Feeney, R-Fla., along with 16 co-sponsors, introduced HR 5405—the Competitive and Open Markets Protecting and Enhancing the Treatment of Entrepreneurs Act, known more simply as the COMPETE Act.
-The bill would amend Sarbanes-Oxley to allow companies to opt out of the requirements of Section 404 if they have a...
+The bill would amend Sarbanes-Oxley to allow companies to opt out of the requirements of Section 404 if they have a total market...
 To get the full story, subscribe now.

 Join the Community